solace-iot-team/Bosch-IoT-Showcase/README.md

 Bosch-IoT-Showcase/files/config/config.json
 ````
 file.

 ![config](doc/images/config.png?raw=true "config")

 Change the following:
 - "wlanSSID":"the-WIFI-SSID"
 - "wlanPSK":"the-password"
 - "brokerPassword":"the-solace-cloud-broker-password"

-Note: Contact ricardo.gomez-ulmke@solace.com or swen-helge.huber@solace.com to get the password for the broker.
+**_Note: Contact ricardo.gomez-ulmke@solace.com or swen-helge.huber@solace.com to get the password for the broker._**

+... wait for the response ...

 Now copy the ```` config.json ```` to the SD card and insert it into the XDK.